Office of Admissions & Records

 - High school graduates who have never attended college should request that the high school mail an official transcript, with a graduation date posted and diploma type directly to Enrollment Services, Box 190, Shelton State Community College, 9500 Old Greensboro Road, Tuscaloosa, AL 35405.
 Transcripts should only be sent after the student officially graduates from high school.
 Click the following link for admission requirements for first-time freshmen.

-- Applicants who hold the General Educational Development (GED) must have an official GED transcript sent directly to the Office of Admissions and Records from the test site or the Alabama State Department of Education.
+- Applicants who hold the General Educational Development (GED) must have an official GED transcript sent directly to Enrollment Services from the test site or the Alabama State Department of Education.
 Click the following link for admission requirements for first-time freshmen.

 - Applicants who have not completed high school or earned a GED are not eligible for admission to credit courses at Shelton State.
 Please contact our adult education department by clicking here.